Bobby Bright: Elections

 Bright was unopposed in the 2010 Democratic primary.
 Republican Montgomery city council member Martha Roby decisively beat Tea Party favorite and former Marine Rick Barber in the GOP primary.
 Bright ran campaign ads aimed at distancing himself from the establishment Democratic Party.
 In these ads, he described himself as “independent and conservative,” and emphasized his support for small business.
 Under fire from Roby for his support of Nancy Pelosi for Speaker of the House, Bright stated publicly that he would not vote for Pelosi for Speaker again.
 Roby nonetheless defeated Bright as Republicans took back control of the House.
-Since Bright's defeat, no Democrat has managed even 40 percent of the vote in this district.
-Indeed, Bright is one of only two Democrats to cross the 40 percent barrier since most of Montgomery and Selma's black voters were drawn out of the district after the 1990 census.